Planning a Learning Episode

 This structure works best when the idea at the heart of the Learning Episode has a core procedure with little variation.
 Expanding single brackets is a good example.

-Here, the teacher would begin by securing students’ interest in expanding single brackets, before assessing their understanding of all the atoms upon which this idea is built (multiplying algebraic terms, knowing when and when not to simplify, etc).
-A couple of clear, concise teacher-led models, followed by several checks for understanding on mini-whiteboards, and students are ready to consolidate their understanding within their books, before ending with a non-routine application of the procedure.
+Here, the teacher would begin by securing students’ interest in expanding single brackets, before assessing their understanding of all the atoms upon which this idea is built (setting up the grid, multiplying algebraic terms, etc).
+A couple of clear, concise teacher-led models, followed by several checks for understanding on mini-whiteboards, and students are ready to consolidate their understanding within their books, before moving on to more challenging applications of the procedure.

 If the data gathered from students throughout each phase suggests they are following, this could be done in a single lesson, with the teacher scheduling opportunities to revisit this idea in the future.